saladtopfive/OTWnatas-walkthrough/natas12/solution.md

 # 🔐 Natas 12 Walkthrough

+  >[!IMPORTANT]
+  >📝 The full script with a commented explanation is provided in the `natas12` directory.
+Feel free to use it while debugging your code.
+Good luck!

 You'll see an upload form that allows uploading an image file.
 It mentions that it checks the file type.

 ```html